Kougang/qwasar_jfn/readme_officielle.txt

 ***

 ## Task
-the problem was to be able to begin in c and the challenge was to make the test
+the problem was to be able to begin in c and the challenge was to pass the test
 ## Description
 i made many research in google and i'm watching the videos in tutorial section
 ## Installation